AceMood/AceMood.github.io/_posts/2016-02-01-event-loop-in-javascript.md

 ##### process.nextTick

 process.nextTick might have the ability to hide its implementation **^_^**.
 I have <a target="_blank" href="https://github.com/nodejs/node/issues/5584">issued that</a> for node project to get more information.
 At last I closed it myself because I thought the author got a little confused about my question.
-Debug into the source code also make sense, but for more, I add logs in the source code and recompiled the whole project to see what happened.
+Debug into the source code also make sense, I add logs in the source code and recompiled the whole project to see what happened.

 The entry point is in `src/node.js`, there is a `processNextTick` method that build the process.nextTick API. `process._tickCallback` is the callback function must be executed properly by C++ code (or if you use `require('domain')` it would be override by process._tickDomainCallback).
 Every time you called process.nextTick(callback) from your javascript code, it maintains nextTickQueue and tickInfo objects for recording necessary tick information.

 `process._setupNextTick` is another important method in `src/node.js`, it map to a C++ binding Function named `SetupNextTick` in `src/node.cc`.
 In this method, it take the first argument and set it the `tick_callback_function` as a Persistent<Function> stored on Environment object.
 The tick_callback_function is what exactly executed the bound callbacks as in javascript code.
 You can see the snippet from node.js.
+Notice that `_combinedTickCallback` invoke the bound callbacks.

 {% highlight javascript %}
 // This tickInfo thing is used so that the C++ code in src/node.cc